RK Olimpija: 1990–2007

 First few seasons in an independent Slovenia were, judging by the results, successful, but the results were increasingly overshadowed by financial difficulties.
 Olimpija managed to sustain minimal financial and organizational structure but nothing more.
 New ambitions, plans and strategies were presented in 1995, when Olimpija was taken over by the company Robit ltd and its CEO Robert Žitnik became the club's new president.

 Olimpija thus gained a new momentum and the players quality was proved by results in the national league and cup competitions.
 Before 2000, Olimpija never finished lower than in the second place in the league, behind RK Krim.
-They have also reached the finals of the Slovenian Handball Cup five times and the semifinals three times.
+They have also reached the finals of the Slovenian Cup five times and the semifinals three times.
 In the 1994–95 season, Olimpija competed in the EHF Women's Champions League, reaching the top 8.
 In the 1996–97 season, Olimpija won the Women's EHF Cup, defeating Borussia Dortmund Handball in the final.

 Before the next season, Tivoli Hall hosted the Europe Top Four Robit Cup – the 4.
 European Cup Winners Tournament (1997).
 The winning team was the Spanish side Mar Valencia, Istočnik from Russia took the second place, Robit Olimpija came third, and Frankfurter Handball Club from Germany finished fourth.

 2008–present

 Olimpija entered the 2008–09 season with a new management and the team's head coach, Robert Beguš.
 Besides perspective young Slovenian players, Olimpija has rounded the team up with Slovenian internationals Miša Marinček, Katja Čerenjak and Nina Jeriček.

-In 2009, Olimpija celebrated their 60th anniversary.
-In 2012, Olimpija were relegated from the Slovenian First League.
-Between 2013 and 2018, the club competed only with the youth selections.
+In 2009, Olimpija celebrated its 60th anniversary.
+In 2012, the club was relegated from the Slovenian First League.
+Between 2013 and 2018, Olimpija competed only with youth selections.